Responsible Tourism Management

 Part of what makes Charleston so appealing as a tourist destination includes its architecture, beaches, thriving food scene, and upscale shopping—but most importantly, this is a living, vibrant community in a city with a deep and fascinating history.

 To be clear, Historic Charleston Foundation is part of Charleston's tourism industry.
 The Foundation benefits from visitors who frequent our world-class historic house museums.
-In addition, HCF also hosts an annual spring festival, The Charleston Festival, to showcase our history while working simultaneously to protect the integrity of Charleston’s built environment through our advocacy at the local planning level.
+In addition, HCF also hosts its annual spring fundraiser, The Charleston Festival, to showcase our history while working simultaneously to protect the integrity of Charleston’s built environment through our advocacy at the local planning level.

 The question the Foundation is helping to answer is: How does our historic city balance our growing tourism industry and economic health with the livability of residents?